3mdeb/news-and-ideas/post.md

 Binary examination
 ------------------

-Usually we start from examining how binary is organized, that is sections and entry point (for executables).
+Usually, we start by examining how binary is organized, that is sections and entry point (for executables).
 As this is very similar for both formats, so I'll focus on ELF.

-Executable may have only one section with code (usually called .text), but it's rare that there is no .data (initialized data section), .rodata (initialized read-only data) or .bss (zero-initialized data).
+Executable may have only one section with code (usually called .text), but it's rare that there are no .data (initialized data section), .rodata (initialized read-only data) or .bss (zero-initialized data).
 Still, such a minimalistic layout is typical for programs coded in